camunda/camunda-docs/docs/components/modeler/bpmn/none-events/none-events.md

 ## Variable mappings

-Start and intermediate none events can have [variable output mappings](../../../../components/concepts/variables.md#output-mappings).
-End events do not support this.
+All none events can have [variable output mappings](../../../../components/concepts/variables.md#output-mappings).

 For start events, this is often used to initialize process variables.